Ghost Town Village: 2020s

-2022

 On April 4, 2022, Ghost Town owner Alaska Presley died at the age of 98.
-Following her passing, the future of Ghost Town as far as ownership of the property is concerned, is uncertain as Presley was still the titled owner of the park property at the time of her death.
-As of August 31, 2022, various lawsuits have been filed and the matter may be settled by the courts.
+Following her passing, the future of Ghost Town was uncertain as Presley was still the titled owner of the park property at the time of her death.
+As of August 31, 2022, various lawsuits had been filed.

+North Carolina Business Court Judge Adam Conrad dismissed with prejudice a lawsuit by Presley's niece Jill McClure, who inherited 50 percent of Ghost Town.
+McClure wanted to dissolve Ghost Town in the Sky, LLC and sell the property.
+The other 50 percent of Ghost Town was owned by an LLC managed by Frankie Wood, who Presley named managing partner.
+Conrad wrote that regardless of whether McClure and Wood disagreed, Wood had the final say.
+The ruling meant that development could continue.

+Frankie Wood died in 2024, further complicating the legal situation.

 Features

 The park is divided into several "towns" located at different elevations of the mountain, each with a different theme.
 Among these are the "Indian Village", "Mountain Town" and "Mining Town."
 The heart of the park is the recreated Old West town, complete with two saloons, a schoolhouse, bank, jail and church and various other businesses.
 Each hour, a gunfight was staged in the street, with visitors lining up to watch on the board sidewalks.
 The "Silver Dollar Saloon" featured hourly shows of Old West can-can dancers, while the "Red Dog Saloon" featured live country and bluegrass music performances throughout the day.
-"Indian Village" featured shows about Indian life in Old West days, including a deer hunt and a raid on a frontier settlement.
+"Indian Village" featured shows about Indigenous life in Old West days, including a deer hunt and a raid on a frontier settlement.
 "Mining Town" had areas where people could pan for gold and silver.
 It also had shows about life in mining settlements.
 "Mountain Town" featured shows about life in the Smoky Mountains.

 At the terminus of the chairlift and incline railway is the "Heritage Town Square," a 2007 addition to the park.
 This area featured a museum chronicling the history of "Ghost Town", a restaurant, the Freefall, the casino and the Cliffhanger.

 Originally opened in 1988, Red Devil was renamed Cliffhanger in 2007 and given a new paint job.
 The coaster is unique in that rather than boarding the train and being towed up the lift hill, its boarding station is at the top of the hill.
 Once riders boarded, the train rolled out of the station, around a 90-degree curve and then over the main drop and into its one inverted loop.
 The rest of the track extends over the edge of the mountain with great views of the surrounding mountains.
 Cliffhanger's reopening was pushed back through the 2007 and 2008 seasons because of necessary major repairs.